fmarquezg/fmarquezg.github.io/_posts/2018-06-15-NCAAF_Recruiting_Analysis.md

 MEAN
 2.32 School Visits, 6.19 Unoficial Visits, 1.97 Official Visits, 3.04 Coach Visits

+As we can see, the top 100 tend to get the most love, but that doesn't mean a ranked 999 recruit doesn't get any attention.

+## Top FIVE Schools

 Looking back at the 2018 class, Clemson, Georgia, Ohio State, Texas and USC finished in the top 5.

 <figure>
      <img src="/images/recruiting2018/School_events.jpeg">
     <figcaption></figcaption>
 </figure>

 Georgia putting 200+ offers is the first thing that I noticed.
 UGA dropped over 200 offers when the average of the remianing Top 5 schools was 100.
-So much for  OKG (Our Kind of Guy) for Coach Kirk huh.
+So much for OKG (Our Kind of Guy) for Coach Kirby huh.
 Second thing I noticed was Ohio State dominating in getting recruits to their campus on visits and School camps.

-Using this information, how well can schools predict if a recruit is commiting?
+## Modeling

+Using the recruiting event data, let's see if we can create a model to help us gauge where a recruit will end up playing.

-Recruiting events tracked are:
+Again, the recruiting events tracked are:

 1. Offer
 2. School Camp